oisinhassett/Crypto-Market-Trainer/README.md

 This template demonstrates concept of separation of concerns (SOC) and is a simple implementation of the Onion Architecture.

+## Core Project
+The Core project contains all domain entities

+### Security
+Password hashing functionality added via the Security.Hasher class.
+This is used in the Data project DataService to hash the user password before storing in database.

 ## Data Project
 The Data project encapsulates all data related concerns.
 Internally it uses the Repository pattern implemented by EntityFramework Core to handle data storage/retrieval.
 It defaults to using Sqlite for portability across platforms.

-The Models and the DataService are the only elements exposed from this project and consumers of this project simply need reference it to access its functionalty.
+The DataService is the only element exposed from this project and consumers of this project simply need reference it to access its functionalty.

-### Security
-Password hashing functionality added via the Security.Hasher class.
-This is used in the DataService to hash the user password before storing in database.

 ## Test Project
 The Test project references the Data project and should implement unit tests to